5 Fantastic Reasons Why Mortgage Bankers Need To Offer Construction Loans

-You have an opportunity to take advantage of the resurgence of construction financing that will be coming as the country seeks to recover from this shortage.
+Either way, you have an opportunity to take advantage of the resurgence of construction and renovation financing that grows as the country seeks to recover from this current housing shortage.

 Significant regulatory changes have shut off lending or reduced the ability of community banks to provide interim construction financing to both tract home builders as well as consumers wishing to build a custom home.